Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

   .attr('class', 'info-box')
 ```

 Here you made the new group and assigned it to the variable: `infoBox`.
 Then you set the class attribute.
-This way you can can style the info box or select it via it's class name.
+This way you can style the info box or select it via its class name.
 Which might be useful.

-Next append a rectangle to the info box and set it's size:
+Next append a rectangle to the info box and set its size:

 ```JS
 infoBox.append('rect')